Heroic Losers: Plot

 Fermín and Fontana track the power cables and succeed in installing a junction box, repeatedly cutting and restoring the area's power supply and causing the alarm to set off multiple times a day.
 Manzi eventually disconnects the battery.
-His secretary Florencia, however, realizes Rodrigo is not a gardener, which prompts him to confess her their plans.
-Trusting she will not tell Manzi about it, Rodrigo convinces the group to carry on with the plan.
+His secretary Florencia, however, realizes Rodrigo is not a gardener, which prompts him to confess their plans to her.
+Trusting she will not tell Manzi about as Florencia's father was also scammed by Manzi, Rodrigo convinces the group to carry on with the plan.

-That night, the crew splits into two groups: Belaúnde and Medina are tasked with destroying the power generator that supplies the area while Fermin, Rodrigo and Hernán will break into the safe when the lights go off.
+That night, the crew splits into two groups: Belaúnde and Medina are tasked with destroying the power generator that supplies the area while Fermín, Rodrigo and Hernán will break into the safe when the lights go off.
 By accident, Medina creates an explosion that destroys all generators, causing a massive blackout.
-Manzi, who is in a party affected by the power outage, suspects something is wrong and heads to the vault.
+Manzi, who is at a party that is also affected by the power outage, suspects something is wrong and heads to the vault.
 Meanwhile, Fermín and the others break into the vault and proceed to retrieve the money.
 Manzi arrives soon after, but his car gets stuck in a mud barricade set by Fontana.
 The crew flees with the money as Manzi curses and threatens them by a distance.
 Later, they separate the money in two cars: one driven by Rodrigo and other by Hernán, and return to Alsina.

-The next day, Fermin is consoling Cármen: Hernán ran away with nearly 2 million dollars in his car and haven't made contact since.
+The next day, Fermín is consoling Carmen: Hernán ran away with nearly 2 million dollars in his car as he fed up with working under his overbearing mother.
 In spite of that, they use the money to reopen the agricultural cooperative, which guarantees a better life for everyone in Alsina.
+Rodrigo and Florencia married and Fermín welcomed the birth of his grandchild.

 In a mid-credits scene, Manzi arrives at Fontana's auto shop with a flat tire.
 Fontana unzips his pants, rubs his mate's bombilla against his crotch, places it in the gourd and offers it to Manzi, who drinks it as his tire is swapped.